wp-plugins/frontpage-manager/readme.txt

 * Made it so you can apply the word/character/paragraph limitation to a static front page
 * Made it so you can apply both post category/number limitation and word/character/paragraph limitation to main posts page, when it isn't the front page (i.e. you have a static front page)
 * Made it so that the post category is not displayed in the title of the homepage

+= 1.2 June 6 2010 =
+* Bug fix: Made the hide category in page title a togglable option in the backend since it doesn't always seem to work :-P This is just a quick workaround until I have the time to devote to figuring out why my method of hiding the category in page title, doesn't always work (sigh!)